kevinrichey/krbase/hello.md

 - add:      new element in next available empty location
 - get:      access element at key
 - put:      replace element at key with new item
-- insert:   add element at key, shift up
+- ins:      add element at key, shift up
-- delete:   remove element at key, shift down
+- del:      remove element at key, shift down

 - find:      search for element's key by value
 - replace:   overwrite (first/some/all) elements by value